 When skiing at the Telluride ski resort, where we didn't get too sweaty (as we only worked while skiing downhill), our feet were completely happy all day.
 Our testers that tried these out for days on end didn't have any trouble at the resort.
 However, aerobic activities like skinning uphill is a different story.
 When wearing this sock on a day while backcountry skiing in Aspen, CO, we were met with a flash winter storm.

-Wearing the Fox River Telluride while skinning uphill meant for sweaty feet that couldn't ventilate well with our snowboard boots.
+Wearing it while skinning uphill meant for sweaty feet that couldn't ventilate well with our snowboard boots.
 As a result, the sock took in some water.
 While hiking uphill, our feet still stayed warm as the synthetic materials in addition to the minimal merino wool do insulate when wet.

 However, when it was time to switch from tour mode to ride mode, we stopped in a cutting wind that was very cold…with temperatures well below freezing.
 Immediately, our feet began to cool and we felt cold.
-On our other foot, we wore the Smartwool PhD Medium and that foot felt just fine.
-While this sock is quite warm overall, if you're going to have sweaty or wet feet in super cold conditions, we'd recommend a different sock that integrates a larger percentage of Merino wool in its construction instead, like the Smartwool PhD or Icebreaker Ski+ Light, which come at a higher price.
+On our other foot, we wore another high-quality sock and that foot felt just fine.
+While this sock is quite warm overall, if you're going to have sweaty or wet feet in super cold conditions, we'd recommend a different sock that integrates a larger percentage of Merino wool in its construction instead.

 With it's thinner design, this sock does a decent job wicking and drying when the right kind of ventilation is present.
 This means that if your boot provides nice ventilation, you won't have to deal with wet or damp socks.
 However, like all options, we noticed our feet staying a little damp if boots did not vent properly.
 Since it is made up mainly of synthetic acrylic, with some integrated merino wool, it does wick moisture away from the skin, promoting dry feet, but the moisture can get stuck in the material.
 It also doesn't dry as quickly as other merino wool competitors.
 Though, it performs well enough for simple use at the resort or a simple day out in the backcountry.

 Overall, this sock does wick and dry well enough to be used at the resort or for a moderate day in the backcountry.
-However, if you're planning on getting sweatier than normal…to hike uphill, or cross-country ski, we'd recommend ensuring that either your boots provide sufficient ventilation, or to get a sock that provides better wicking power, like the Darn Tough Over-The-Calf Padded Light, a Top Pick of ours that features a thinner construction.
+However, if you're planning on getting sweatier than normal…to hike uphill, or cross-country ski, we'd recommend ensuring that either your boots provide sufficient ventilation, or to get a sock that provides better wicking power.

 Offering a nice fit with thoughtfully placed areas of compression and cushioning, our testers are happy to say that it's thin enough to fit underneath a tight boot, with enough tenacity and elasticity to retain its shape.

-With a lower sock height, it doesn't provide the same coverage as taller socks like the Darn Tough or Smartwool, but it provides sufficient coverage for any ski or snowboard boot.
+With a lower sock height, it doesn't provide the same coverage as taller socks but it provides sufficient coverage for any ski or snowboard boot.
 Our testers appreciate it's well-engineered fit, especially for such a low price.

 Fox River offers a one-year guarantee that ensures you are happy with this product.
 This doesn't compete with an unconditional lifetime guarantee that you'll get with a Darn Tough product or even a lifetime guarantee that you'll get with an Icebreaker product.
 Overall, we'd expect an average level of durability with this product, retaining performance for a season or two.

-For just $13, you can get performance that will keep you happy and dry on the ski resort.
+High value with decent performance!
 If you're seeking a great value, this Best Buy Award winner is our top recommendation.
-While it doesn't have a lifetime guarantee like the Darn Tough, it still upholds its value in its performance.
+While it doesn't have a lifetime guarantee it still upholds its value in its performance.